 Your image was taken at a low quality setting

 You now know how to get the right images from your camera going forward, but what if you have an older image that you took before you became such an image expert?
 Unfortunately, there is no way to make the image larger without losing some quality.
 There are some neat tricks we can try, but if the image size is too small, we cannot guarantee a magic bullet solution.
 That being said, it’s still worth a try.
 Contact us with your questions.

 You are buying a new camera.
 What should you be looking for?

 Let us repeat – you can virtually ignore the megapixel buzzword.
 It matters, but on most cameras sold today, you’re well covered with a number of 10 or even higher.
 What you should be looking at is how the camera will perform in the situations you will most often be using it (lots of low-light photos, for instance?).
 What is the quality of the lens?
 How much zoom is provided (ignore digital zoom – it really does nothing but crop your image in the camera, making it a smaller size image)?

 If you are going to be doing photography seriously, taking and printing a lot of images, and selling those images, we encourage you to get a Digital SLR (single lens reflex) camera.
 The investment may be a bit higher, but the flexibility and image quality (not image size) more than makes up for the price difference.
 These are the big black cameras with lenses that screw of and can be changed.
 These cameras work much like the SLR cameras of the past, focusing on photography basics like aperture, shutter speed, ISO light sensitivity and more.
-These basics are invaluable for you to learn, and you can get a lot of help online (Google is your friend), or by taking a low-cost photography course in your city (here in Edmonton, courses are offered by the City Arts Center, among other places).
+These basics are invaluable for you to learn, and you can get a lot of help online (Google is your friend), or by taking a low-cost photography course in your city (here in Edmonton, courses are offered by the City Arts Centre, among other places).